Orbifoldt/mtls-authorization-demo/certificates/README.md

 # Generate certificates for Mutual-TLS
-This explains how to generate certificates
+This explains how to generate server and client certificates by creating your own Certificate Authority with openssl.

 ## Creating a Certification Authority certificate

-First, we need a Certificate Authority (CA) which provide the root certificate.
-Generate a private key for the root CA:
+First, we need a Certificate Authority (CA) which provides the root certificate.
+Start by generating a private key for the root CA:
 ```bash
 openssl genrsa -out rootCA.key 2048
 ```